adrianHards/chitter/README.md

 This should start the server, and you should see output indicating that the app is running locally.

 8. Open a web browser and visit [http://localhost:5000](http://localhost:5000) to see the app in action.

+### WebSocket
+Be sure to open the app in two different browsers (or one window in incognito mode) to test out WebSocket.
+You'll need two different user accounts in order to see it in action.
+Have fun!